iluvjava/Maths/Notebook 2.0 obsidian/AMATH 503 Intro to Partial Differential Equations/AMATH 503.md

 ---
 ### **Week 1**
-1. PDEs: Separations of Variables for Heat equation: [[Separation of Variables]]
+1. PDEs: Separations of Variables for Heat equation: [[Separation of Variables for Heat and Waves]]
 2. Fourier Series: Handling the initial conditions of the PDEs.

 ### **Week 2**